clowneerie/clowneerie/README.md

-deicide, apples, and a non-abnormal amount of friendliness!
+deicide, apples, and a non-abnormal amount of friendliness